scottransom/presto/INSTALL.md

 Note that if you don't want to set `--prefix` on the command line, you can also edit the top-level `meson.build` file and add e.g. `'prefix=/home/sransom'` to the `default_options` variable in the project definition.

+In order to avoid the possible issues with linking and running, I recommend doing:

+`python check_meson_build.py`.

+If all looks good, it will let you know.
+If not, I recommend trying to fix the issues that it caught, and then starting again.

 Now do the actual build and install via:

     meson compile -C build